-Performance from the preserved portion of the uncontrolled path to the nearest (trackwise) altitude control, and between controls, is calculated nominally according to the SAE-AIR-1845/Doc 29 specification.
-For each control, working trackwise away from the runway, flight is computed to the associated target distance and as close as possible to target altitude, as described in Section 3.7.1.2.1.
+If the entire preserved portion of the standard flight path is below 10,000 ft, performance beyond the preserved content is calculated nominally according to the SAE-AIR-1845/Doc 29 specification up to 10,000 ft.
+For each control, working trackwise away from the runway, the flight is computed to the associated target distance and as close as possible to the target altitude, as described in Section 3.7.1.2.1.
 If the achieved altitude does not violate the restriction posed by the altitude control, analysis of the flight proceeds to the next control.
+If the airplane altitude reaches or exceeds 10,000ft at any control, the result is truncated at 10,000 ft as necessary, and SAE-AIR-1845/Doc 29 control target matching ends.

-3.7.1.2.1 Analysis of Flight to an Altitude Control
+3.7.1.2.1 Analysis of Flight to or from an Altitude Control